d3rp/d3rp.github.io/content/blog/vim-file-browsing.md

 All is well in the kingdom, but then - on some unsuspecting moment - vim comes back at you with:
 ``(netrw) not a netrw-style url; netrw uses protocol://[user@hostname[:port]/[path]``

 "Oh you, vim..", you chuckle, as the harmless looking oneliner fails to scare you.
 Waiting for the netrw's file view - which never opens - the oneliner begs for a closer look and soon enough provokes a double-take when you get to read the part about the protocol.
 Metaphorical gears be crackling while mashing together abstractions of ssh configurations, port numbers, vimrc lines and all other little details that might have taken the wrong typo.
-Here's a tip from a frustrated blogger, that spent far too long on this: The first step is to check what is the last character of the given argument; If vim complains about the formatting in this manner, check that the host name ends in a slash '/'.
-See example above.
+Here's a tip from a frustrated blogger, that spent far too long on this: check that the host name ends in a slash '/'.